 Neoliberalism and the undermining of the aspiration of Health for All

 Almost as soon as the conference was over, major donor nations froze contributions to the WHO budget.
 The Reagan administration in the US decided to pay only 20% of its assessed contributions to all United Nations agencies (will President Trump follow?)
 “Selective primary health care”, which differed sharply from the agenda and spirit of Alma-Ata, was born in 1979 and endorsed by the World Bank, the main international donor for health development, dominated by the US, and a vector of neoliberalism - that is of enhancing inequality.

 We need a balance between primary and tertiary care

 We need a balance between primary and tertiary care.
 A way forward is to reduce the waste of resources in much tertiary care - such as on people in their last months of life, or on performing tests for the "worried well".
 But this is also difficult.
 Tertiary health care systems have numerous conflicts of interest.
 In Australia, for example, a great deal of unnecessary but lucrative knee surgery and investigations are performed.
 Grommet operations (for glue ear) are common, but often not helpful.
 If such operations are tested did not attract extra revenue for the surgeon they would not be so commonly used.

 Resources are always limited.
 In practice, to strengthen primary health care, especially in poor countries with a low tax base, means to take money from other parts of the health budget, unless it comes from other sectors, which are often much more powerful, such as defence.
 Softer targets, such as education, are vital for health and development.

 First published February 2017.
-A longer version may soon be published at Global Change Musings
+A longer version is at Global Change Musings